Ameya Upadhyay Q&A with The Cable: 5-year investment projections, startup founder wellbeing and financial sustainability

 TheCable: So, that brings me to the question of what innovation we should be looking at now to support the desired level of financial inclusion

 Ameya: I will add one more thing to the two points I mentioned.
-There is this trend of young and growing businesses digitising in Nigeria and broadly in Africa, and we find this trend very exciting.
-One area of focus for us (and I think it should be for Fintech investors) is how we help these businesses digitise and get financial tools.
+There is this trend of young and growing businesses digitizing in Nigeria and broadly in Africa, and we find this trend very exciting.
+One area of focus for us (and I think it should be for Fintech investors) is how we help these businesses digitize and get financial tools.
 What am I talking about?
 How can you help a business accept payments from their customers, reconcile their invoices, make sure the payables go on time, have their accounting system hooked up with the tax system, and allow them to make cross-border payments?
-All of these issues that businesses face as they digitise need to be solved and we will be one of the frontiers of financial innovation in Nigeria and Africa broadly.
+All of these issues that businesses face as they digitize need to be solved, and we will be one of the frontiers of financial innovation in Nigeria and Africa broadly.

 TheCable: The world has witnessed many economic shocks in recent times.
 The COVID-19, the Russian-Ukraine war, and now we are having conflict in the Middle East.
 How can African startups leverage their agility and resourcefulness to navigate economic uncertainty?